This post may contain affiliate links. Please read the disclosure policy to learn more.

 Bread Stencils

-I absolutely love using bread stencils to add a decorative element.
-They come in many shapes, sizes, and patterns, and they’re easy to use.
-All you need to do is place the stencil on top of the unbaked loaf, use a mesh sieve to lightly dust flour over the top, then carefully peel away the stencil and bake as usual.
-(Just be sure to use the stencil before baking, not after—flour is not meant to be eaten raw.)
+Stencils come in many shapes, sizes, and patterns, and they’re easy to use.
+Lightly dust flour over the top, then carefully peel away the stencil and bake as usual.

-Welsh sea salt, coarse sea salt, and kosher salt are all staples in my breadmaking toolkit.
+Diamond Crystal is my go-to for breadmaking.
+Welsh sea salt, flaky sea salt, and coarse sea salt are also staples in my breadmaking toolkit.

 Olive Oil

-I like to keep a basic olive oil on hand, as well as fancier options like garlic oil, basil oil, and herbs de provence oil.
-These are great for standard loaves of bread and pizza dough (especially for coating your bowl) and are also ideal for focaccia, a.k.a.
+I keep a neutral olive oil on hand, as well as fancier options like garlic oil, basil oil, and herbs de provence oil.
+These are great for standard loaves, as well as pizza dough and focaccia, a.k.a.
 Italian olive oil bread.

 Another must!
-Stock up on bread flour, all-purpose flour, and whole wheat flour.
+In addition to bread flour, stock up on all-purpose flour, and whole wheat flour.
 You might also want to keep cornmeal or semolina in the pantry for dusting the bench, tray, or banneton.